Tikkana: Writing style

-Philosophy

-During the reign of Emperor Ganapatideva, Shaivites, Vaishnvites and Jains had meetings to discuss different philosophies.
-Tikkana participated in those religious meetings and defeated the Buddhist and Jain participants and established Hinduism.
-During this time he proposed the unity of God.
-He preached that Lord Shiva (Hara) and Lord Vishnu (Hari) were one and that the apparent differences in names were made up and were untrue.
-This philosophy is known as "Hariharaadvaitamu (the Unity of Hari and Hara)Hariharaanadhudu called him Thikka Sharma please dedicate to me."
-To firmly establish this principle, Tikkana translated Mahabharatamu into Telugu.
-This was a great contribution to the peace and unity of Telugus.

-Other works

-Tikkana's other literary contributions include Vijayasenamu, Kavivaagbandhamu, Krishnasatakamu, etc. Though he was second to Nannayya in attempting to translate Mahabharatamu and second poet among the Trinity of Poets, he is second to none in his political, religious and literary accomplishments.

 Legacy and depictions in popular culture

 The 15th or 16th century poet Nutana-kavi Suranna claimed descent from Tikkana.

 There is a library named after him in Guntur.
 It is maintained by a committee headed by Machiraju Sitapati and Kurakula Guraviah, an ex-corporator.
 In 2013 they celebrated 100 years of the library's functioning.

 There was a television series made on the life of Tikkana.